ciatph/firebase-users-admin/README.md

       - > **NOTE:** Take note to make sure that the value starts and ends with a double-quote on WINDOWS OS localhost.
 Some systems may or may not require the double-quotes (i.e., Ubuntu running on heroku).
    - `ALLOWED_ORIGINS`
       - IP/domain origins in comma-separated values that are allowed to access the API
+      - Include `http://localhost:3000` by default to allow CORS access to the `/client` app.
    - `EMAIL_WHITELIST`
       - Comma-separated email addresses linked to Firebase Auth UserRecords that are not allowed to be deleted or updated (write-protected)